 Planting a tree to balance the depletion due to construction is one way, but is a long cycle response.
 There is a much shorter cycle decision you can take.
 Wherever you can use wood substitutes in construction.

-Santa Luzia provides a great wood substitute in its decorative moldings.
-What is more, it provides moldings that look remarkably like the wood it saves, so you can have the look and feel of exotic trees in your living room without cutting a single one.
+Santa Luzia offers an eco-friendly substitute for wood moldings in its recycled polystyrene moldings.
+They look remarkably like the wood they save and are as much rigid too.
+Well so, enjoy the feel of exotic trees in your living room without cutting a single one.

 1. Ipe is wood found in Brazilian Amazon.
 Ipe refers to not one, but seven different tree species within the genus Tabebuia, all of which are native to Central and South America.
 Also known as trumpet trees, ipes can reach more than 100 feet high and up to 50 feet wide (at the top, with branches and leaves), and are supported by narrow trunks that are 2 to 4 feet in diameter.